winitzki/scall/tutorial/programming_dhall.md

 Translated into equality types, it means that for any `x : T` there must exist a value of type `LeibnizEqual T x x`.
 Indeed, we have seen that such a value is created as `refl T x`.

-So, `refl` is the reflexivity combinator.
+So, we view `refl` as the "reflexivity constructor".

 #### Symmetry